Should you complete an EASA or CAA licence?

 All future students will have the option to choose whether they wish to have an EASA licence issued, a UK CAA licence issued, or both.

 Students that enrol on an integrated programme at FTA this year need to complete an initial class one medical with an AME who has both CAA and EASA approval.
-Centreline Aviation Medical Services are one of the few, if not the only, UK Aeromedicals Centres to secure such.
-Based in London with branches in Horley, they are ideally located for students that wish to train at FTA.
+Centreline Aviation Medical Services or Aeromedical Consulting UK can help.

 The same will be the case for modular students who wish to train here.
 We published an article by Dr Chris King of Centreline Aviation Medical Services which explains how Brexit has impacted aeromedicals.
 Click here to read more.